 Additionally, it is important to note that while you are able to change your registered agent at any time if needed, your state will require certain filings in order to do so, which may cost additional fees.

 Registered agents receive service of process on behalf of your business.
 A service will do this for you, for a fee.
 By hiring a registered agent service provider, you ensure compliance with the state requirements and guarantee that you will receive any court summons, etc. They give privacy, given that it's their address listed publicly, not yours.

 Who should be my registered agent?

-You can name yourself as your registered agent if you meet the criteria above.
-However, there are good reasons to designate someone else as your registered agent or to hire a registered agent service.
+Yes, if you meet the criteria above.
+However, there are good reasons to hire a service.
 In particular, hiring a service will provide peace of mind, flexibility, and privacy, as well as help with legal compliance.

 How much does a registered agent cost?

 The cost varies, but it can be anywhere from free (if you’re your own agent) to a few hundred dollars a year (if you hire a service).